Japan court says forced sterilizations unconstitutional, refuses compensation: media

 One of the women is in her 60s and the other in her 70s, and they had demanded compensation of 71.5 million yen ($653,100), national broadcaster NHK said.

+One of their lawyers told NHK that he was shocked by the compensation rejection, a view shared by one of the plaintiffs.

-“The result has left me speechless,” it quoted the older woman as saying.
+“We’ve been fighting this for 20 years, but this result has left me speechless,” NHK quoted the older woman as saying.

-Lawyers for the women, whose identities have not been revealed, were not immediately available to confirm details of the judgment.
 It was not immediately clear why the compensation request was denied.

 Japan adopted the “Eugenics Protection Law” in 1948 as it struggled with food shortages and rebuilding a war-ravaged nation.